This article was previously published in June 2017. True then, true now. Republishing with updates for 2018.

 After I calm my inner neurotic twin, I steady myself and begin to think of the next 6 months (CHRISTMAS!) and 12 months (ANOTHER BIRTHDAY!), where I am now, where I want to be and what things I need to do to get from a to b.

-This year (2017) started off promising, I was still reeling on the high of 2016 (5 quotes and the countdown to a year to be republished soon!).
+2017 started off promising, I was still reeling on the high of 2016 (see 5 quotes and the countdown to a year – 2016).
 Then, mid-January, my mum went into hospital, died later in February and the year seemed to derail.
 March was spent planning for the funeral, April I travelled abroad for it.
 It was a struggle to focus and motivate myself on anything in those months.
 Goals?
 What goals?!
 I returned to my home in the US in mid-May.
 What to do, now that I can see the wood through all the trees?

 The first thing I did was postpone a planned obstacle course race on June 2.
 I hadn’t trained enough and didn’t feel “ready”.
 If you know me, you’d know I’d run on a broken ankle if I have to (and I have, sort of, that’s another story).
 No excuses.
 I felt like I should do it so as not to disappoint my running buddy, and myself.
 But the logistics didn’t add up.
 You have to know when to say no.